“MOMMMMM!!! I can’t figure my math homework out!”

 We are all at different stages of life.
 We all have different goals.
 Yes, you have to value your time.
 Yes, you can’t give away your images!
 But, you also need to know yourself, and know your goals!

 Need a little help?
-Check out this amazing e-book, The Ultimate Pricing Guide for New Photographers.
+Check out this amazing e-book below.
 It will help walk you through the math (woo hoo!) to find a pricing model that suits YOU!
-You can also use the code "PRETTYPRESETS" to enjoy 56% off the ebook for a limited time.

 At the end of the day, you MUST be confident in your pricing.
 Do the work and wrestle with the issue until you know why you are priced the way you are.
 Then, you can stand behind what you are charging.